craftercms/docs/source/system-administrators/profile-admin/guides/access_tokens.rst

   :align: center

 ..
 NOTE::
-  Access Tokens are inmutable, if you need to change the permissions for an existing token you need to delete it and create a new one using the same value for the ID.
+  Access Tokens are immutable, if you need to change the permissions for an existing token you need to delete it and create a new one using the same value for the ID.

 --------------------------